 Fortuitously, many of the enterprise applications experiencing the fastest growth and highest uptake have a preponderance of data reads compared to writes.
 These include:

 - data analytics using data lakes or distributed big data applications like Hadoop;

 - AI applications using machine or deep learning;

 - large object stores using Ceph, Gluster, Luster and others; and

 The design of QLC devices, which use larger memory blocks than TLC, suits I/O with large-block sequential transfers, but not small random I/O typical of many databases.

 Both Microsoft and Western Digital have detailed an approach for using QLC with NVMe-zoned namespaces.
-Enterprise storage systems using QLC are available, with Pure Storage releasing the FlashArray//C in the fourth quarter of 2019.
+Enterprise storage systems using QLC are available, such as the FlashArray//C by Pure Storage, which was released in 2019.

 With a sizable advantage in capacity and lower cost per bit, expect QLC devices to proliferate in enterprise data centers alongside TLC and SLC devices.
 Storage systems will intelligently manage workload placement according to the I/O characteristics and requirements of each application.